kanekou/PxI4JSS/README.md

 ## Modeling a JSS instance by CPNTools

 We can model JSS instances.
-The following figure shows an example with four jobs, four tasks per job, and one resource per each resource type.
+The following figure shows an example with four jobs, four tasks per job, and one resource(machine) per each resource type.

 ![jss_job4](/images/jss_job4.jpg)